ANL-CESAR/XSBench/README.txt

 	There is also an additional size option, "XL", which does not directly correspond to any particular physical model.
-It is similar to the H-M "large" option, except the number of gridpoints per nuclide has beeen increased by a factor of 50x.
-This creates an extremely large UEG data structure (roughly 277 GB) which is unlikey to fit on a single node, but is useful for experimentation purposes.
+It is similar to the H-M "large" option, except the number of gridpoints per nuclide has been increased by a factor of 50x.
+This creates an extremely large energy grid data structure (roughly 277 GB), which is unlikely to fit on a single node, but is useful for experimentation purposes.
 Example:

 	>$ ./XSbench 4 XL